annotation/text-fabric/docs/Api/App.md

             These features will load automatically, no explicit loading is necessary.

+    ??? info "full=False"
+        For pretty displays: indicates that the whole object should be displayed, even if it is big.

+        ??? hint "Big objects"
+            Big objects are objects of a type that is bigger than the default condense type.

     ??? info "fmt=None"
         `fmt` is the text format that will be used for the representation.
         E.g. `text-orig-full`.